SPT-Mod-Dev/SPT-Mod-Dev/README.md

     - Surprise Attacks
     - Efficient Communications
     - Inclement Weather

- - made Chech MIO focus inacessible to germany
- - made new special project maybe actually have a reason to exist (gives +100% artillery pierce instead of +15%)
+ - Made new special project maybe actually have a reason to exist (gives +100% artillery pierce instead of +15%)

+#### France
+ - Spirit 'Victors of the Great War' no longer penalizes mastery gain

 #### Germany
  - Disabled 1.18 focus 'Integrate Czech Manufacturers'